mareiyang/Skilled-Immigration-and-Business-Diversity-Files/README.md

-# Replication Code for Ma, 2025.
+# Replication Code for Ma, Spencer.
+2025.
 Skilled Immigration and Business Diversity: Evidence From the H-1B Lottery

-This project provides the replication code and most of the datasets for **Ma, 2025.
+This project provides the replication code and most of the datasets for **Ma, Spencer.
+2025.
 Skilled Immigration and Business Diversity: Evidence from the H-1B Lottery.

 ```
 .